deanwampler/spark-scala-tutorial/tutorial/README.md

         .countByValue()  // Returns a Map[T, Long]
 ```

-Split on non-alphanumeric sequences of character as before, but rather than map to `(word, 1)` tuples and use `reduceByKey`, as we did in `WordCount2`, we simply treat the words as values and call `countByValue` to count the unique occurrences.
+Take input and split on non-alphanumeric sequences of character as we did in `WordCount2`, but rather than map to `(word, 1)` tuples and use `reduceByKey`, we simply treat the words as values and call `countByValue` to count the unique occurrences.
+Hence, a simpler (and probably more efficient) approach.

 ```
       val now = Timestamp.now()